-Three wounded in shooting at US immigration facility in Dallas, Texas
+At least one person killed in shooting at US immigration facility in Texas

 - list 4 of 4Russia a ‘paper tiger’: How Trump changed his position on Ukraine, NATO

+“The preliminary investigation determined that a suspect opened fire at a government building from an adjacent building,” Noem’s statement said.

 “There was a shooting this morning at the Dallas ICE Field Office.
-Details are still emerging but we can confirm there were multiple injuries and fatalities,” Noem said.
+Details are still emerging but we can confirm there were multiple injuries and fatalities,” she said.

 “While we don’t know motive yet, we know that our ICE law enforcement is facing unprecedented violence against them.
 It must stop.
 Please pray for the victims and their families.”

-Local ABC affiliate WFAA reported that the shooter was found dead on the roof of a nearby building.
+Local ABC affiliate WFAA reported that the gunman was found dead on the roof of a nearby building.

 Police responded to the federal facility in northwest Dallas at about 7:30am (12:30 GMT).

-“Preliminary information is a possible sniper,” ICE acting Director Todd Lyons told CNN.

-Local media reports said the victims were in critical condition.
+Local media reports said the victims were in a critical condition.
 ICE has not yet released an official statement.

-US Vice President JD Vance says in a post on X that the “obsessive attack on law enforcement, particularly ICE, must stop”.
+US Vice President JD Vance said in a post on X that the “obsessive attack on law enforcement, particularly ICE, must stop”.

 “I’m praying for everyone hurt in this attack and for their families,” he added.

-ICE, a federal agency under the Department of Homeland Security, is tasked with enforcing immigration laws, and conducting criminal investigations.
+ICE, a federal agency under the Department of Homeland Security, is tasked with enforcing immigration laws and conducting criminal investigations.

-Its operations have been the subject of controversy and protests in recent years, particularly since the re-election of President Donald Trump and the subsequent crackdown on immigrants and refugees which is a cornerstone of his administration’s policies. .
+Its operations have been the subject of controversy and protests in recent years, particularly since the re-election of President Donald Trump and his subsequent crackdown on migrants and refugees, a cornerstone of his administration’s policies.

-Human Rights Watch have previously said ICE detention officers and private contractor guards treat detainees in a “degrading and dehumanizing manner”.
+Human Rights Watch has previously said ICE detention officers and private contractor guards treat detainees in a “degrading and dehumanizing manner”.

 Al Jazeera has contacted ICE for comment.